-For this type of installation, the power cable must contain an isolated earth-ground conductor.
-Under this circumstance, do not connect neutral to ground at the disconnect or at the display.
+The power cable must contain a separate earth-ground conductor.
+When a separate ground conductor is used, do not connect neutral to ground at the disconnect or at the display.
 This would violate electrical codes and void the warranty.
-Use a disconnect so that all hot lines and neutral can be disconnected.
-Refer to Figure 19 for installation details.
-The National Electrical Code requires the use of a lockable power disconnect within sight of or at the sign.
+Refer to Figure 20.